-Prior to using a certificate, it is the Relying Party's responsibility to check the status of all certificates in the certificate validation chain against the current CRL's.
+Prior to using a certificate, it is the Relying Party's responsibility to check the status of all certificates in the certificate validation chain.
 A certificate cannot be reasonably relied on if the Relying Party does not diligently follow the certificate status checking procedures denoted below:

-- A Relying Party shall ensure him-/herself of the authenticity and integrity of the CRL by checking the digital signature and the certification path related to it. - The Relying Party shall also check the validity period of the CRL in order to make sure that the information in the CRL is up-to-date. - Certificates may be stored locally in the Relying Party's system, but the prevailing revocation status of each of those certificates shall be checked before use. - If valid certificate status information cannot be obtained because of a system or service failure, not a single certificate must be trusted.
+- A Relying Party shall ensure the authenticity and integrity of the CRLs or OCSP responses by checking the digital signature and the certification path related to it. - The Relying Party shall also check the validity period of the CRL or OCSP response in order to make sure that the information is up-to-date. - Certificates may be stored locally in the Relying Party's system, but the prevailing revocation status of each of those certificates shall be checked before use. - If valid certificate status information cannot be obtained because of a system or service failure, not a single certificate must be trusted.
 The acceptance of a certificate in violation of this condition befalls at the Relying Party's own risk.